I had the opportunity to beta test an agile carpaccio workshop.

 - perform a working demo to the customer at the end

 - demo time is part of the iteration

 I was pairing with Thomas Pierrain (@tpierrain), so we chose a console application in C# as our delivery package, TDD as our approach.

-In a true red green re-factor approach, we hard code the expected result
+- In a true red green re-factor approach, we hard coded the expected result.

-We start working on support for variable states.
+- We start working on support for other states.

 End of the exercise.